 Today I had the pleasure of observing the latest Master Performance Coach (MPC) Award taking place at the National Tennis Centre.
 The highlight was getting some insights on what makes Andy Murray one of the best players in the world.
-Since writing this block APA athlete Alijaz Bedene has been installed as the official British number 2, so stand by for some of our own insights from APA coach Martin Skinner on what makes Alijaz one of the best players in the world too!!!
+Since writing this block APA athlete Aljaz Bedene has been installed as the official British number 2, so stand by for some of our own insights from APA coach Martin Skinner on what makes Aljaz one of the best players in the world too!!!

 For those of you who aren’t familiar with the National coaching qualifications framework, the MPC is level 5 on the coaching ladder, which is the highest coaching award in Tennis.
 Included in the list of candidates were a number of ex professionals including Anne Keothavong and Mel South.
 So it was a great opportunity to get some insights from them and Emma Anderson, physiologist to the latest Davis Cup team versus USA, as well as Louis Cayer, Tennis coach to the Davis Cup team.